|Search||FAQ||US Titles||UK Titles||Memories||VaporWare||Digest|

 |RCA J/K CED Player Function Motor Replacement|

-Pictured at left is a $5 replacement I'm supplying for the function motor found in all RCA J/K players as well as the JC Penney 686-5705 player.
+Pictured at left is a replacement for the function motor found in all RCA J/K players as well as the JC Penney 686-5705 player.
 This is a Mabuchi motor identical in external appearance to the long unavailable motor originally installed in the players, but with a different armature resistance.
 The 10 ohm resistor (four-striped object) has been added to match this unit to the original motor.
 Without this resistor the motor will still work, but it will load and unload the caddy much faster, which puts more stress than desirable on this size of a motor.
 The brown disc below the resistor is a 47,000 picofarad capacitor which was present on players when shipped from the factory but may be absent if the player has previously undergone a function motor replacement.
 Like the 10 ohm resistor, this capacitor is not necessary for the motor to operate, but it does smooth the transition when the function motor mechanism reverses direction, resulting in reduced stress on the motor.

-The motors I'm supplying are new old stock (NOS), as this exact Mabuchi design has been unavailable for some time.
+These motors are new old stock (NOS), as this exact Mabuchi design has been unavailable for some time.
 The specs for a suitable replacement motor are a 6 to 9 volt unit 32mm in diameter with a 20mm body and two 2.6 x 0.45 mounting holes spaced 22mm apart.
 The motor shaft needs to be 2mm in diameter to accept the pulley from the old motor.
 Motors from other manufacturers should be about this size, as a smaller motor may be overstressed by the load requirements, and a larger one (in terms of body length) may demand too much current from the function motor control mechanism.

 Before replacing the motor, try to make certain it is really worn out.
 If the motor can be heard continually spinning when the player is turned on, it's probably the drive belt that's worn out rather than the motor.
 If the belt is good, but the player will just barely pull a caddy inside, the motor is probably worn out.
 If the mechanism doesn't work period, there could be a number of reasons, but if the motor gets warm after the player has been left on a few minutes, it is probably internally "seized up" and will have to be replaced.
 The instructions below tell how to test the old motor after removal with an external power source, but it should not be tested this way while still connected to the player, as damage to the motor drive circuitry could result.